Salute to the Streetz

-Salute to the Streetz is a compilation album by rappers Young Buck and Savion Saddam that was released for digital download June 1, 2012 through Ca$hville Records and CPK Musik.
+Salute to the Streetz is a compilation album by rappers Young Buck and Savion Saddam that was released for digital download June 1, 2012, through Ca$hville Records and CPK Musik.

 Background

-Young Buck joins forces with Kinston, NC's Savion Saddam to drop a collaboration album.
+Young Buck joins forces with Kinston, North Carolina's Savion Saddam to drop a collaboration album.

-The first singles were released on September 17, 2011 along with the music videos to the songs "Birdshit" & "My City".
+The first singles were released on September 17, 2011, along with music videos for the songs "Birdshit" and "My City".

-On May 9, 2012 Savion Saddam released four tracks including the intro "Salute" off the album via his official Twitter account.
-He also indicated that the album contained 14 tracks in whole and is set to drop June 1, 2012.
+On May 9, 2012, Savion Saddam released four tracks, including the intro "Salute" off the album, via his official Twitter account.